elvybean/safey_fusion_5/README.md

 # Safey Fusion 5
-3D modeling project for the purpose of self teaching how to use OpenSCAD
+3D modeling project for the purpose of self teaching how to use [OpenSCAD](https://openscad.org/)

 ## Description

-An in-depth paragraph about your project and overview of use.
+The project *will* consist of 3D model of a Gillettte Fusion 5 Razor head that can fit standard safety razor it *will be* similiar to the Leafy razor; it *will* incorporate the shape of the Fusion 5 Razor head + head of a safety razor

 ## Authors